simonneutert/sinatras-skeleton/README.md

-# Basic Sinatra v3 App with Sprockets, Warden, ActiveRecord and PostgresQL
+# Basic Sinatra v3 App with Sprockets, Warden, ActiveRecord and Postgres

 Take this as a working example and as an inspiration.
 Pull Requests are welcome 🙏